Graduate School Foreign Studies Research Division Language and Cultural Studies Major

 Communicative Grammar 1 2

-Specialized seminar classes Seminar I A 1 2
+Specialized Seminar Classes Integrated Seminar I A 1 2

 Doctoral Program

-Applying research on language and culture primarily to language teaching
+Focusing on the application of language and culture studies to language education

-Research in language and culture begins with the hypothesis that culture ought to be embedded within words.
-Words are created within a culture and pass through history as they develop.
-It can be stated that we stand at the juncture between words and culture as we live our lives surrounded by words.
+Research in language and culture begins with the hypothesis that "culture must be embedded within the words of a language."
+Words are born within a culture, developing as they endure through history.
+It can be said that we stand at the intersection of language and culture, living our lives surrounded by words.

-They will also compare and contrast Japanese, Chinese, English, and other languages from both linguistic and cultural perspectives and explore “forms of human cognition” by engaging with words, as they live and breathe within their cultures through a wide range of specific examples in linguistic and cultural research.
+They will also compare Japanese, Chinese, English, and other languages from both linguistic and cultural perspectives, engage with words as they live and breathe within culture by examining a wide variety of concrete examples in language and culture research, and explore the ways humans perceive the world.

-Students in the program will receive comprehensive guidance and advice on the key components of doctoral research, namely, collection and analysis of linguistic data, formulation of hypotheses from linguistic facts, writing of theses and reference lists, and methods for research presentations and discussions at academic societies.
+In this major, students will be provided with comprehensive guidance and advice on the key components of research in the doctoral program, including the collection and analysis of linguistic data, hypothesis construction from linguistic facts, writing of academic papers and reference lists, and methods for presenting and discussing research at academic conferences.

 Class Subjects, etc.